 Our capabilities allow DOT to meet the challenges of a new accommodations and disability services program.

-New Editions conceived and is implementing a new approach to employer outreach to improve employer collaboration with public vocational rehabilitation (VR) agencies.
-New Editions designs updated educational materials for employers about recruiting, hiring, retaining and promoting individuals with disabilities.
-We convene forums for employers and VR counselors to provide first hand information on employment needs in targeted high-growth industries including: banking/finance, service/hospitality, science/technology and healthcare.
-Products include new promotional brochures, a revised employer guide and a CD-ROM featuring highlights of the employer forums.
+In an effort to improve employer collaborations with public vocational rehabilitation (VR) agencies, New Editions has conceived and is implementing a new approach to employer outreach.
+This new approach involves designing updated educational materials for employers about recruiting, hiring, retaining and promoting individuals with disabilities.
+New Editions also convenes forums for employers and VR counselors to provide them with first-hand information about employment needs in targeted high-growth industries, including banking/finance, service/hospitality, science/technology, and healthcare.
+Products include new promotional brochures, a revised employer guide, and a CD-ROM featuring highlights of the employer forums.

-TARGET Centers provide assessments and demonstrations to ensure proper implementation of assistive technology (AT) and ergonomic solutions for the Department of Agriculture's (USDA) workforce.
+TARGET Centers provide assessments and demonstrations to ensure proper implementation of assistive technology (AT) and ergonomic solutions for the Department of Agriculture's (USDA’s) workforce.
 The Centers also assist in making information and microcomputer technology accessible to persons with sight, hearing, speech and dexterity impairments.
-Through a subcontract with CESSI, New Editions Consulting, Inc. provides the following key services:
+Through a subcontract with CESSI, New Editions provides the following key services:

-- Perform work site analysis; identify individual accessibility needs
+- Performs work site analysis - identifies individual accessibility needs;

-- Develop systems to disseminate disability information to USDA employees
+- Develops systems to disseminate disability information to USDA employees; and

-- Coordinate a series of conferences, seminars, and other awareness programs
+- Coordinates a series of conferences, seminars and other awareness programs.

-New Editions, along with our partners, provides material development and communications support for the Office of the National Coordinator for Health Information Technology (ONC), including the development of outreach and education materials, such as infographics and web-based content, exhibit support and template design to improve the cohesiveness and effectiveness of stakeholder outreach activities.
+Together with our partners, New Editions provides material development and communications support to the Office of the National Coordinator for Health Information Technology (ONC).
+This includes developing outreach and education materials (e.g., infographics and web-based content, exhibit support and template design) to improve the cohesiveness and effectiveness of stakeholder outreach activities.